ali1234/kifab/README.md

           - id: B_Cu

 This will produce an SVG file with the listed layers.
-The colours will not be used because Kicad does not yet support setting colours from python script.
+The colours will not be used because KiCad does not yet support setting colours from python script.
 Instead, the default layer colours will be used:

     plots: